djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 > product on your site that contains your affiliate identifier.

 Because we run our affiliate advertisements in a search engine, we will still show _targeted_ advertisements.
-If the users types "car", we show a car advertisement.
+If the user types "car", we show a car advertisement.
 The ad is based on the keyword, not on the person, so it does not involve tracking.

 ## Affiliate programs in Searsia: example implementations

-In what follows, we show the configuration files for 5 search advertisement programs, based on affiliate programs of multinational corporations like Amazon, based on affiliate networks like ShareASale, and based on any other information that we would like to advertise.
+In what follows, we show the configuration files for 5 search advertisement programs.
+The examples use:
+_1)_ affiliate programs of multinational corporations like Amazon, _2)_ affiliate networks like ShareASale, and
+_3)_ any other information that we would like to advertise.
-Our configuration files are based on [Searsia Server version 1.0][7], which is not yet released, but already available on Github.
+Our configuration files are based on [Searsia Server version 1.0][7], which is not released yet, but already available on Github.
 The affiliate programs described here are demonstrated by [Dr. Sheet Music][8], a federated search engine for sheet music.